bdavs3/worker/README.md

 # Worker

 `worker` is a command-line service for running arbitrary Linux processes.
-The Linux binaries can be found in the `bin` directory.

 To use it, first run the server: